-- (a) Officers will take a report even if the location of the crime is outside the jurisdiction of this department or has not been determined. - (b) Officers will provide the victim with department information, as set forth in the Victim and Witness Assistance Policy. - (c) Officers should include all known incidents of fraudulent activity (e.g., credit card number applied for in victim's name when the victim has never made such an application). - (d) Officers should also cross-reference all known reports made by the victim (e.g., U.S. Secret Service, credit reporting bureaus, U.S. Postal Service and the Department of Public Safety's Driver and Vehicle Services Division) with all known report numbers. - (e) Following supervisory review and Department processing, the initial report should be forwarded to the appropriate investigator for follow-up investigation, coordination with other agencies and prosecution as circumstances dictate.
+- (a) A report shall be taken any time a person living within the jurisdiction of the Metro Transit Police Department reports that he/she has been a victim of identity theft (Minn.
+Stat. § 609.527, Subd.
+5).
+This includes: - 1.
+Taking a report even if the location of the crime is outside the jurisdiction of this department or has not been determined. - 2.
+Providing the victim with department information, as set forth in the Victim and Witness Assistance Policy.
+Officers should encourage the individual to review the material, and assist with any questions. - (b) Officers should include all known incidents of fraudulent activity (e.g., credit card number applied for in victim's name when the victim has never made such an application). - (c) Officers should also cross-reference all known reports made by the victim (e.g., U.S. Secret Service, credit reporting bureaus, U.S. Postal Service and the Department of Public Safety's Driver and Vehicle Services Division) with all known report numbers. - (d) Following supervisory review and Department processing, the initial report should be forwarded to the appropriate investigator for follow-up investigation, coordination with other agencies and prosecution as circumstances dictate.